druefena/mobius_on-premise_doc/source/similarity-search.rst

 The output is split into three parts:

-* A list of distances in floating point precision that quanifies the similarity of similar images found.
-Since the lower distance implies higher similarity, this list is sorted in ascending order.
+* A list of distances in floating point precision that quantifies the similarity to the most similar images found.
+Since lower distance implies higher similarity, this list is sorted in ascending order.
-* A list of image IDs (as added to the index) of the most similar images, sorted the same way as the first list.
+* A list of image IDs (as specified when images were added to the image database) of the most similar images, sorted the same way as the first list.
 * A status message, which says 'ok' if no error occurred in the search, and 'error' otherwise.